google/WebFundamentals/src/content/en/updates/2016/02/font-display.md

 Understanding these periods means you can use `font-display` to decide how your font should render depending on whether or when it was downloaded.

-## Which font-display is Right for You?
+## Which font-display is right for you?

 To work with the `font-display` descriptor, add it your `@font-face` at-rules: